Studies have shown that 77% of consumers delete an app within the first three days of downloading it.

 Most hybrid apps will also require a constant internet connection to function.
-If you want your app to have significant offline capability, hybridization may not be the best for you.
+If you want your app to have the significant offline capability, hybridization may not be the best for you.

 Hybrid apps will generally run a little slower than native ones.
 Information has to be translated from the application to your codebase and back.
 This takes longer for responses than a native application would.

 There are also limits to what a hybrid app can do.
-Because you’re using a translator you have to rely on plugins for functionality.
-If one doesn’t already exist for your needs you may have to write one.
+Because you’re using a translator, you have to rely on plugins for functionality.
+If one doesn’t already exist for your needs, you may have to write one.

-How to Choose between Native vs Hybrid App Development
+How to Choose between Native vs. Hybrid App Development

 Hybrid apps will always be cheaper to develop than native apps.
 You can hire a single development team to create one shared codebase.
 A single change will simultaneously update all platforms.

 Native apps, by contrast, require separate development for each platform.
-The developers will either need to know multiple languages or you’ll have to hire multiple teams.
+The developers will either need to know multiple languages, or you’ll have to hire multiple teams.
 Either way, it will cost more than hiring a single team with knowledge of one programming language.

 If you need your app yesterday, native development may not be for you.
 Count on at least three to four months for native app development.